Send an Email with an Attachment in iOS, Android, and Windows using RAD Studio - Updated 10/27/2020

 The method also works in Windows if Outlook is installed.

-FirePower 10.0.5 also now comes with the unit FMX.wwEmailWithAttachment, and additionally includes the necessary files for C++ Builder support.
-If using FirePower 10 with Delphi, you simply need to add the unit FMX.wwEmailWithAttachment to your form's uses clause.
+FirePower X comes with the unit FMX.wwEmailWithAttachment, and additionally includes the necessary files for C++ Builder support.
+If using FirePower X with Delphi, you simply need to add the unit FMX.wwEmailWithAttachment to your form's uses clause.
 If using C++ Builder, include the header file.

-For a complete example of usage with C++ Builder, see the included demo in the FirePower demos/EmailWithAttachmentCPlus directory
+For a complete example of usage with C++ Builder, see the included demo in the FirePower demos/21.0/EmailWithAttachmentCPlus directory

-Editors Note: This post was originally posted on April 24th and has been updated to additionally support emailing an attachment with Windows/Outlook.
-Please note that this method has no other dependencies outside of RAD Studio.
+Editors Note: Please note that this method has no other dependencies outside of RAD Studio.
 It currently does not support OSX.